jbrekel/pyfao56_LIRF_features/README.md

     class swc_child(SoilWaterContent):
         def customload(self, df):
             self.swcdata = df
- where 'df' is the variable of the data frame from the spreadsheet.
+ where `df` is the variable name of the data frame created from the spreadsheet.

+To quickly view a given SoilWaterContent class, use Python's print function: `print(swc)`

 Once a SoilWaterContent class is populated with data, that data can then be saved: `swc.savefile('FilePathForSavedFile.smc')`, passed to a SoilWaterDeficit class to calculate observed soil water deficit (see below), or used for other purposes in Python.

-To quickly view a given SoilWaterContent class, use Python's print function: `print(swc)`

-#### SoilWaterDeficit
+### SoilWaterDeficit
 The purpose of the SoilWaterDeficit class is to provide input and output tools for incorporating observed soil water deficit data into the pyfao56 environment.
+As of writing, the SoilWaterDeficit class contains **2 attributes** and **5 methods**.

 * ##### Attributes
     * swddata : DataFrame